The Brave New World Test

 1) Pervasive Surveillance

 We can still retreat to our private spaces and shield ourselves from electronic surveillance by logging off or taking basic precautions to protect our privacy.
 However, slowly but surely as cybernetics invade our domestic life and natural language processing evolves, more and more of our informal communication is monitored.
 People have already been arrested, fined and jailed for politically incorrect comments on social media.
-Facebook now uses natural language processing to analyse messages and add links to fact-checking sites to correct suppositions that threaten certain vested corporate interests.
+Facebook now analyses messages via NLP to filter posts and add links to fact-checking sites to correct suppositions that threaten certain vested interests.
 Meanwhile governments are keen to prevent citizens from using any indecipherable form of encryption.
 For the time being it appears the technically savvy can easily outwit any restrictions imposed by technically illiterate politicians, but the tech giants are already colluding with big government to police cyberspace.
 Just imagine how such techniques could evolve once we routinely have bio-chip implants capable of monitoring our thoughts.

 2) Mind Control Through Entertainment and Stupefaction